lokpoon/lokpoon.github.io/_pages/research.md

 ![circular_plot.jpg](../_portfolio/circular_plot.jpg){: width="400" }
 #### Plot of a sand knifefish pulse rate over 24 hours.

-## Dim light vision
+## How vision and electric sense predict species activity patterns

-Electric fish are nocturnal and navigate and forage mainly using active electroreception, and many species have small eyes.
+Electric fish are nocturnal and navigate and forage mainly using active electrolocation, and many species have small eyes.
 In shallow, clear rainforest streams, however, eye size varies strongly among species, suggesting that some fishes may use vision at night when moonlight is available.
 Across four species, larger body size–adjusted eyes predicted weaker moonlight avoidance: the largest-eyed species remained active across the lunar cycle, likely using vision to avoid predators to maintain foraging, whereas small-eyed species reduced activity during moonlit periods.
 These results highlight the importance of species-specific sensory adaptations for predicting behavior and ecological effects, and they provide insight into sensory trade-offs.
 <br/><br/>
 ![rondoni_forage.gif](../_portfolio/rondoni_forage.gif){: width="500" }
 #### Infrared footage of a wild sand knifefish foraging in the dark.